 The Association maintains a standby loan guarantee agreement with Farmer Mac, a separate entity of the Farm Credit System, to guarantee a pool of loans.
 Under the terms of the agreement, Farmer Mac is obligated to purchase loans that default and limit the Association's maximum loss potential to \$4,000.
-During 2016, the Association added 163 additional loans totaling \$39,765 to this guarantee pool.
 This standby guarantee agreement reduced the Association's risk caused by concentrations in certain industries and certain affiliated parties.
-As of December 31, 2016, the balance of loans guaranteed in this pool was \$58,123.
-The balance of loans guaranteed in this pool for years ended in 2015 and 2014 was \$40,982 and \$62,056, respectively.
-No losses have been recognized on the Farmer Mac pool in 2016, 2015 or 2014.
+As of December 31, 2017, the balance of loans guaranteed in this pool was \$39,379.
+The balance of loans guaranteed in this pool for years ended in 2016 and 2015 was \$58,123 and \$40,982, respectively.
+The Association added additional loans to the pool during 2016.
+No losses have been recognized on the Farmer Mac pool in 2017, 2016 or 2015.

 The Association also utilizes government guarantees to help reduce risk on individual loan relationships and to help manage concentration risk.
-As of the year ended December 31, 2016, the balance of loans secured by a government guarantee was \$64,498.
-The balance of loans secured by a government guarantee for the years ended in 2015 and 2014 was \$70,905 and \$75,962, respectively.
+As of the year ended December 31, 2017, the balance of loans secured by a government guarantee was \$57,558.
+The balance of loans secured by a government guarantee for the years ended in 2016 and 2015 was \$64,498 and \$70,905, respectively.